KikiBerg/pp5-ecommerce/README.md

     - You can get information about the amount of the current products shown depending on the filtering.

     <details>
-    <summary>Click to see a whole product page according to this description</summary>
+    <summary>Click to see a page according to this description</summary>

     ![post detail page](documentation/readme/existing-feat/sesp-feat-010.png)
     </details>